 Point cloud data is very simply the data collected via LiDAR or Photogrammetry techniques.
-3D point clouds are made up of thousands or millions of individual points (hence the name point cloud).
+3D point clouds are made up of millions (or sometimes billions) of individual points (hence the name point cloud).
 Each point containing its X, Y, and Z values along with its orientation (up or down).
 Some 3D scanners also record colour, which it saves as an RGB value, as well as intensity.

 How is point cloud data processed?

 Once you have collected your point cloud scan data via LiDAR or photogrammetry, there is still quite a bit of work to do in order to turn it into a finished 3D model that you can send to your clients.
 This is where point cloud processing comes in.

 Using point cloud software such as Undet, you are able to import and work on this data in CAD software such as AutoCAD, Revit, SketchUp or Ares Commander.
 The software helping you to process your point cloud and turn it into your desired result, be it a 3D model, 2D plans or BIM deliverables.

 Essentially point cloud data is processed by the software based on what it is you want.
 For example, you may have scanned an entire building, but for the particular project you are working on, you only require data on the roof.
 Point cloud software allows you to take out and work with only the data points you need.
 Allowing you, in this case, to accurately see, measure and model the current roof – and use that information to create a 3D model for a new roof or detailed 2D plans for renovations or documentation purposes.